soundwanders/slop-scraper/README.md

 **Command not found error?**
 - If using Option A: Make sure you ran `pip install -e .` from the project root
-- If using Option B: Make sure you're in the `src/scripts/slop_scraper` directory and using `python3 main.py`
+- If using Option B: Make sure you're in the `slop_scraper` directory and using `python3 main.py`

 **Import errors?**
 - For Option A: Try reinstalling with `pip install -e . --force-reinstall`